albertojulian/mada-driver-assistant/README.md

 ### object-detector
 Contains the following python files:
-- `object_detector.py`: implements object detection and tracking.
-In "live" mode it captures the RGB and Depth images from the camera; otherwise, it takes them from videos
+- `object_detector.py`: implements object detection and tracking; it also applies character recognition (through PaddleOCR) to the speed limit signs bounding boxes.
+In "live" mode it captures the RGB and Depth images from the camera; otherwise, it takes them from videos.
 - `record_rgb_and_depth_videos.py`: records RGB and depth videos to support changes in the object detector indoor without having to connect the camera.

 It also contains other files used by the python files: